 This classic, landmark L.A. restaurant wasn’t going to let a little pandemic stop it.
 Conveniently, the whimsical garden setting has been a signature selling point since it opened nearly a half-century ago.
 128 Old Topanga Canyon Rd., Topanga.

-You’re probably not eating out all that often these days, so maybe you’re trying to go big when you do.
-If that sounds like you, Nobu Malibu and its incomparable, rap-lyric-inspiring waterfront setting are ready to welcome you back.
+Nobu Malibu and its incomparable, rap-lyric-inspiring waterfront setting are ready to welcome you back.
+The patio practically hovers over the beach.
+Sushi also available.
 22706 Pacific Coast Highway, Malibu.

 Stay on top of the latest in L.A. food and culture.
 Sign up for our newsletters today.